FAQ for the SRJC Veterinary Technician Program

 First you should read through this FAQ.
 For further information or advice you have two excellent options of SRJC faculty to contact.

 Dr. Dan Famini (firstname.lastname@example.org) is the coordinator and primary instructor for the program.
 Dr. Famini is happy to answer questions regarding careers in veterinary medicine, expectations of veterinary workplaces, the SRJC Vet Tech program, specific Animal Health courses, the RVT exam application process, and the SRJC Vet Tech certificate.

 The SRJC counseling department can offer advice not only on this program, but assist in navigating the SRJC, general career guidance, and overall academic success.
 The SRJC Vet Tech program is unique and distinct from any other program.
 When seeking advice from a counselor you need to be certain that individual has experience with this specific program.
-Amy Merkel (email@example.com) is a SRJC counselor who is very familiar with the Veterinary Technician program as well as other programs through the Agriculture/Natural Resources department.
+Nicole Franz (email@example.com) is an SRJC counselor who is very familiar with the Veterinary Technician program as well as other programs through the Agriculture/Natural Resources department.